ChainSafe/bls/README.md

 ### Native bindings only

-If you are in NodeJS, import from `/blst-native` to skip browser specific code.
+If you are in NodeJS, import from `/blst-native` to explicitly import the native bindings.
 Also install peer dependency `@chainsafe/blst` which has the native bindings

 ```bash
 yarn add @chainsafe/bls @chainsafe/blst